-Prado, located downtown on the northern side of 10th district, is the old residential neighborhood for the city’s wealthy.
+Prado, located downtown on the northern side of 10th district, is the old residential neighborhood for the city’s traditional elite.
 The neighborhood has been deemed cultural heritage because of its spectacular architecture.

-However, the neighborhood is also a hotspot for crack cocaine dealings and child prostitution.
+However, the neighborhood is also a hotspot for drug dealings and child prostitution.
 The area around it, known as La Candelaria or El Centro, has the highest homicide rate in Medellin.

 During the day, El Centro is also filled with bankers and business people hard at work in office buildings, but between 6PM and 8PM all commuters and cops go home and the downtown area becomes one of the most desolate districts of the city.
 Prado even more so.

-While Prado makes for a good walk, this is only recommendable when in a group.
+While Prado makes for a spectacular walk, this is only recommendable when in a group.